Shahupdates/AsmShellCliRust/README.md

 ## `machine.rs`

 The `machine.rs` file contains the implementation of the `Machine` struct, which represents the machine emulator.
-The struct includes fields for the register map, assembler, unicorn engine, CPU information, stack pointer, and stack frame.
+The struct includes fields for the register map, assembler, Unicorn engine, CPU information, stack pointer, and stack frame.

 The `Machine` struct provides several methods: